WantongWu/Spell-Checker/README.md

-Use SpellChecker.java to check spelling of a word, several words, or a file based on the dictionary imported.
+Use SpellChecker.java to check spelling of a word, several words, or a file based on the dictionary imported ("words.txt").